-If an employee is out, either consecutively or individually, for three (3) or more full days within a calendar month, written verification by a physician of the existence of a medical condition which prevents you from reporting for work or allows you to return to work may be required.
+If an employee is out, on sick leave, either consecutively or individually, for three (3) or more full days within a calendar month, written verification by a physician of the existence of a medical condition which prevents you from reporting for work or allows you to return to work may be required.

-Chronic Conditions/FMLA: Any employee requiring leave that lasts two (2) weeks or longer will be required to apply for and use FMLA.
+Chronic Conditions/FMLA: Any employee requiring leave that lasts two (2) weeks or longer of sick leave will be required to apply for and use FMLA.
 If an employee has a chronic condition that requires them to be out for several days of the year, they may be required to provide documentation for absences.
 Please see HR for more information.

-Exhaustion of PTO: If you have exhausted your PTO leave, you will be required to use LWOP.
-No advance of unearned PTO leave benefits will be made for any reason.
+Exhaustion of PTO: If you have exhausted your PTO leave, earned sick leave benefits, you will be required to use accumulated vacation leave or may request LWOP.
+No advance of unearned sick PTO leave benefits will be made for any reason.
+No pay shall be received for accrued and unused sick leave during employment.